PrismarineJS/mineflayer/doc/api.md

 Map of slot index to `Item` instance.

-#### window.count

-Map of item id to how many you have in your inventory.

 #### window.selectedItem

 In vanilla client, this is the item you are holding with the mouse cursor.